Hat Yai

 Introduction

-The first thing to note is that although Hat Yai is considered to be a large provincial city, it is actually quite small - especially when compared to Bangkok.
-The chaos is actually confined to quite small area and you don't have to go far to get away.
+The first thing to note is that although Hat Yai is considered to be a large provincial city, it is actually quite small - especially when compared to Bangkok, which is humongous.
+The chaos is actually confined to quite a small area in central Hat Yai and you don't have to go very far at all to get away.
+Just take a twenty minute drive out of central Hat Yai and you can find the peace and tranquility of rice fields and rubber plantations where your only companions are cows.
+My house is ten minutes away from one such area.

 Return to top of page

-Saalaa building in the municipal park - Click for larger image Just in front of the range of hills to the east of town are several quiet and peaceful spots.
+Just in front of the range of hills to the east of town are several quiet and peaceful spots.
 The Prince of Songkla University (known locally as Mor Or or PSU) is open to the public and has lots of green space.
-It's a very pleasant environment in which I have spent (and still spend) a lot of time.
+There are also lots of cheap cafeterias if you are hungry and/or on a budget.
+It's a very pleasant environment in which I have spent a lot of time.
+I worked there for about four years.

 You can join in a free aerobics session, or you can find people doing other activities, for example Tai Chi or fan dancing.

 The university campus is a safe environment where you will find lots of polite, educated middle-class Thais.
-It is very different compared to the markets and downtown areas where rude shopkeepers and taxi drivers are only interested in ripping off tourists.
+The atmosphere is completely different to the tourist areas of Hat Yai, where taxi drivers and shopkeepers aggressively chase the tourist Ringgits.

 Travelling further along Karnchanawanich Road heading north, the Rubber Research Centre has some areas open to the public and then there is Kor Hong (Swan's neck) golf course and Hat Yai municipal park.

-The park is very well maintained and although the animal exhibits have now all gone it is still a good place to relax.
+The park is very well maintained and although the bird and animal exhibits have now all gone it is still a good place to relax.
+The only problem with the park is that it gets very busy at certain times.

 From central Hat Yai you can actually walk to Mor Or but failing that there are lots of Bt10 sawng-thaews that will take you to all these places.

-You can board a sawng-thaew anywhere along Phetkasem Road but makes sure it turns the right way at Kor Hong.
+You can board a sawng-thaew anywhere along Phetkasem Road but makes sure it turns the right way at the Kor Hong three-way intersection.

 You need to turn right for Mor Or and the Rubber Research Centre but left for the golf course and park.